-Our mission is to bring transparency, accountability and efficiency to financial markets around the world by developing IFRS Standards.
+Our mission is to develop IFRS Standards that bring transparency, accountability and efficiency to financial markets around the world.
 Our work serves the public interest by fostering trust, growth and long-term financial stability in the global economy.

-IFRS Standards are currently required in over 125 jurisdictions and permitted in many more.
+IFRS Standards are currently required in more than 140 jurisdictions and permitted in many more.

 Find out more about the use of IFRS Standards around the world here.